arwells-research-group/sigma-order-core/README.md

 ## 3. Associated Research Repositories
 This foundation provides the formal logic for the following public implementations within the `arwells-research` organization.
 The repository is organized as a progressive development from axioms to synthesis:

+Each repository below implements a falsifiable test, numerical validation, or applied extension of the core DFT framework defined here.

 ### Atomic & Structural Physics
 * **[`gor-caf`](https://github.com/arwells-research/gor-caf)**: Analyzes NIST First Ionization Energies to verify the $+3/-4$ GOR residuals. *(tags: NIST, periodic table, residuals)*
 * **[`gor-kernel-model`](https://github.com/arwells-research/gor-kernel-model)**: Computational verification of the 3.8 Bohr coherence aperture ($L$) and Period 5 decoherence. *(tags: coherence aperture, shell structure, validation)*